 While I was designing this diagonal beanie crochet pattern I knew that I wanted to use Lion Brand Wool – Ease Tonal.
 I ultimately chose it because of all the interesting shades that were availableI really love all the colors and highly suggest checking them out if you have a spare second!
 You will not be disappointed!
 After contemplating for a while I decided to use the color Gray Marble because it was neutral and would go with most any outfit.
 Plus, I love the way the yarn almost looks painted on.
 A win win! 🙂

-Pass the popcorn please! 🍿 Scroll on down for the free pattern, Click Here for the video tutorial or…
+Ready to make the Emily Diagonal Beanie?
+Scroll on down for the free pattern, Click Here for the video tutorial or…

 “Click Here” to purchase an AD-FREE PDF from the Shop.